maasha/BioDSL/README.md

     => BP.new.read_fasta(input: "input.fna").grab(select: "ATC$", keys: :SEQ).write_fasta(output: "output.fna").run(progress: true)
     irb(main):002:0>

-Or run on the command line with the alias bp:
+Or run on the command line with the alias bp which you can create by adding the following to your `~/.bashrc` file:

+    alias bp="ruby -r biopieces"

+Then you can run the below from the command line:

     $ bp -e 'BP.new.read_fasta(input: "input.fna").grab(select: "ATC$", keys: :SEQ).write_fasta(output: "output.fna").run(progress: true)'